 Make a donation

 Outside of a major emergency, you can donate to our Children's Emergency Fund.
-This fund helps us to react quickly when the next disaster or conflict occurs.
+This fund of donations helps us to react quickly when the next disaster or conflict occurs.
 It is one way in which we help ensure that children in distress are helped as soon as possible.

 Spread the word

 You can help let friends and family know about our emergency appeal and how to donate by retweeting and sharing our messages on Twitter, Facebook, Google+, Instagram and YouTube.